yalun-zheng/ML_B3LYP_25/README.md

 git clone git@github.com:yalun-zheng/ML_B3LYP.git
 ```
 Assume that the repository is cloned in /path_to_code/ML_B3LYP, then assign this path in cfg.yaml and in run.sh, separately, as follows.
-In cfg.yaml, change the first line homepath: /mnt/c/Users/yalun/Desktop/ML_B3LYP with
+In cfg.yaml, change the first line homepath: PATH_TO_CODE with
 ```
 homepath: /path_to_code/ML_B3LYP
 ```
-Also in run.sh, change the first line cd /mnt/c/Users/yalun/Desktop/ML_B3LYP with
+Also in run.sh, change the first line cd PATH_TO_CODE with
 ```
 cd /path_to_code/ML_B3LYP
 ```